c6rg0/nix-config/README.md

 * `nixos/` files go in `/etc/nixos/`,
 * `home-manager/` and `modules/` originaly sit in `~/.config`,

-To make systemd-boot go straight to nixos, edit `/boot/loader/loader.conf`, and edit the TIMEOUT to 0.
+To make Systemd-boot go straight to nixos, edit `/boot/loader/loader.conf`, and edit the TIMEOUT to 0.